-- 14. The Clearance Certificate for the import of tea and tea products is valid for one month and that for tobacco and tobacco products is valid for six months as from date of issue.
-Request for extension may be considered on case to case basis.
-In case the validity period has expired, another application fee will be payable. - 15.
-There is no penalty for non-utilization of a clearance or part thereof, but the fee paid is not refundable. - 16.
-Clearance Certificates are not transferable. - 17.
-Conditions for clearance are listed in the application form which can be downloaded from the website of NAPRO
+14. The Clearance Certificate for the import of tea and tea products is valid for one month and that for tobacco and tobacco products is valid for six months as from the date of issue.
+Request for extension may be considered on a case-by-case basis.
+In case the validity period has expired, another application fee will be payable.

+15. There is no penalty for non-utilization of a clearance or part thereof, but the fee paid is not refundable.

+16. Clearance Certificates are not transferable.

+17. Conditions for clearance are listed in the application form which can be downloaded from the website of NAPRO

-18. For tea and tea products, prior to importation the prospective importer must be in possession of a Plant Import Permit issued by National Plant Protection Office (NPPO) which is delivered upon approval from NAPRO.
+18. For tea and tea products, prior to importation, the prospective importer must be in possession of a Plant Import Permit issued by National Plant Protection Office (NPPO) which is delivered upon approval from NAPRO.

-For tobacco and tobacco products imported for sale in the local market, first time importers must have the approval from the Ministry of Health and Wellness with respect to packaging and labelling requirements.
+For tobacco and tobacco products imported for sale on the local market, approval should be obtained from the Ministry of Health and Wellness with respect to packaging and labelling requirements for the first-time importers and new products.